radelbrunn/M7012E-Pervasive-Computing/README.md

 ### Hardware
 * A VR headset (tested with HTC Vive pro)
-* Leap Motion Controler mounted on the headset
+* Leap Motion Controller mounted on the headset

 ### Software
 * Unity 2018.2.16f1